alphagov/govuk-rfcs/rfc-052-pull-request-merging-process.md

 ## Proposed Standard

-There are just three rules of reviewing PRs:
+There are just four rules of reviewing and merging PRs:

 1.